Works by Cezanne, Matisse each sell for $19 million

-NEW YORK The spring art sales got off to a solid start at Christie's on Tuesday, with works by Cezanne and Matisse each selling for $19 million (11 million pounds) as the auction house moved $117 million worth of Impressionist and modern art.
+NEW YORK The spring art sales got off to a solid start at Christie's on Tuesday, with works by Cezanne and Matisse each selling for $19 million as the auction house moved $117 million worth of Impressionist and modern art.

 The sales continue on Wednesday at Sotheby's, where the star lot is the once-in-a-lifetime offering of Edvard Munch's seminal work, "The Scream."
 Sotheby's has estimated it at about $80 million, but many in the art world expect it could soar as high as $150 million, given its fame.